Bhagavad Gita Chapter 3 Verse 6 Meaning

 What is the main idea of Bhagavad Gita 3.6?

+The Gita addresses duty with characteristic directness here.
 He who, restraining the organs of action, sits thinking of the sense-objects in his mind, he of deluded understanding is called a hypocrite.
-This verse emphasizes action with clarity and purpose.
+Within the broader arc of Chapter 3, this verse builds on Krishna's systematic exposition of...

 How can I apply Bhagavad Gita 3.6 in daily life?